 This would depend on where you live and what you buy.
 If you live in southern California like I do, then you would have access to large quantities of fruits and vegetables all year 'round.
-There are plenty of long term raw foodists who live in colder climates like Lissa from Raw Food Romance who lives in Canada so it can still be done.
+There are plenty of long term raw foodists like Lissa from Raw Food Romance and Chris from The Raw Advantage who both live in Canada and they are a great example of how it can still be done.
 To save on costs, I purchase buy my fruits and vegetables in bulk to get a discount.
 I create relationships with farmers at the farmers market so I can get discounts and always ask every grocery store for bulk discounts on my staple foods like oranges, bananas, and dates.
 If you live in the Los Angeles area, then you are close to the LA Wholesale Produce Market where you can purchase.
 Absofruitly Mel wrote a blog post on it here.
 Either way, many raw vegans have made this lifestyle work almost anywhere in the world.
 I'm a big believer that if you want something bad enough in life, you can certainly make it happen.

 Do you only eat globally distributed foods?

 Not at all.
 Since becoming passionate about consuming raw foods, I moved to a warmer climate in Southern California where fresh fruits and vegetables are abundant.
-I purchase 40 pounds of oranges each week from a local farm stand in my area.
+I eat seasonally and purchase 40 pounds of oranges each week from a local farm stand in my area.
 The bananas I purchase are always fair trade and the dates I purchase are from large farms in California.
 I support small farms by shopping at a farmers market once a week and at my favorite health food store, Jimbos, since they focus on supporting locally grown produce and sometimes even label the distance a food product has traveled to get to their store.
-Eating locally is beneficial, but I understand not everyone lives in a warm climate and the system is definitely not perfect, but that doesn't mean it's not worth trying.
+Eating locally is beneficial, but I understand not everyone lives in a warm climate.
+Our food system is certainly not perfect, but distributing foods globally doesn't compare to the devastation that animal agriculture creates doesn't mean it's not worth trying.
 Once our demand for animal products decreases, we can grow fruits and vegetables on the land once used to graze animals and feed twice as much people.
 There is nothing wrong with supporting the economies of other countries.
 We all live on this planet together.
 There is no competition.
 We need to all work together to find peace regardless of our belief systems.
 Each and everyone of us deserve to be alive and thriving!

 How come some vegans and raw vegans look unhealthy?

+Appearance does not always determine health.
 Many people who come to a vegan or raw food diet were not always eating this way their entire life.
 Some were even coming from a place of sickness and disease looking for fresh foods to aid in their healing.
-Just because you eat a healthy diet for a couple years doesn’t mean that will reverse decades or an entire lifetime of health issues.
-People assume that a vegan and raw vegan diet is the heartiest diet on the planet.
-Although it can be, keep in mind that a lot of vegan and raw foods are overly processed, include additives, and are dehydrating.
+Just because you eat a healthy diet for a couple years doesn’t mean that will immediately reverse decades or an entire lifetime of health issues or wake up like a model.
+People assume that a vegan diet is the healthiest diet on the planet.
+Although it can be, keep in mind that a lot of vegan foods can still be overly processed and include additives, which are dehydrating to the body.
 According to data from the National Health and Nutrition Examination Survey (NHANES), over 70% of Americans are overweight and/or obese so it’s understandable how having a lean body weight is considered abnormal when the norm is otherwise.
-You can’t always judge according to appearances.
-You can still die of a heart attack while having sick pack abs.
+We can't always judge according to appearances because people can still die of a heart attack while having sick pack abs.

 Can you build muscle on a vegan diet?